 My favourite chocolate concrete recipe and the best one I’ve tried so far!
 Brings back memories for school dinners and so simple to make.
 Crunchy on the top and served with custard, cream or just on it’s own!

-Make sure you cut the finished cake to slices before it cools down.
-It hardens as it cools, so if you don't want it to crumble, be ready with the cutting knife!
+Make sure you cut the finished chocolate concrete to slices before it cools down.
+It hardens as it cools, so if you don’t want it to crumble, be ready with the cutting knife!

-As you see this is really quick recipe, which doesn't require much equipment, specialist ingredients or even much time!
+As you see this is really quick Chocolate Concrete Recipe, which doesn’t require much equipment, specialist ingredients or even much time!
 Perfect if you want to just bake something really quickly for a desert.

 Depending on what type of cocoa powder you use, you might get a different taste result.
 If you want slightly stronger flavour add a little instant coffee granules mixed as a paste with tiny bit of boiling water.

 You can also experiment with additional flavours.
 These are, of course not traditional, but still work beautifully with the chocolate mixture.
 Vanilla extract or orange essence would go down very well.

 Traditionally, schools in the UK (this is for all the 1980s kids!) would serve this with mint custard, which is just like a normal custard with a hint of peppermint flavour and green food colouring.
 The mint flavour custard goes amazing well with the chocolate.

 Another option is to serve this chocolate concrete cake with strawberry pink custard, I guess it depends which primary school you went to!

 It looks like there are several versions of this amazing chocolate concrete cake, so here is another one that I’ve tried (which is slightly firmer in texture and doesn’t need an egg).

 200g plain flour